-Please remember that if you are hospitalized for medical treatment, you must notify HPHC within 48 hours or as soon as you can.
-If you are hospitalized for mental health or substance use disorder treatment, you must notify HPHC within 72 hours or as soon as you can.
+Please remember that if you are hospitalized, you must call HPHC within 48 hours or as soon as you can.
 If the notice of hospitalization if given to HPHC by an attending emergency physician, no further notice is required.

 Medical Emergency Services Services provided during a Medical Emergency, including: